l-gorman/rhomis-authenticator/endpoints.md

 - can GET from api/user be merged with POST from /api/meta-data?
 - How does admin or project lead get info on a different user?

+## NOTES

+- should make api handle the formVersion
+- could add HTTPERrror ??